Have you ever felt like the universe is giving you signs?

 Going back to places that offered the same familiar things will tempt you to go back or to stay put wherever you are.
 Not exactly the kind of thing you need if you were looking to make changes in your life or work.

-What you’re used to is always going to be easier than something new.
+What we’re used to is always going to be easier than something new.

 So, do yourself a favor and minimize the temptation to revert.
 Instead, aim to fill your days with new experiences that will help you discover where you might prefer to be next.